Oenologist

 Asparagus

-Asparagus has been valued as a medicinal plant for 4000 years and is revered as the “king of vegetables” for its versatile properties.
+Asparagus has been valued as a medicinal plant for 4000 years and is revered as the “king of vegetables” for its versatility.

 Glacier

-Since 1894, a new ice grotto has been carved into the Rhone Glacier every year, as it is constantly shifting by 30-40 meters per year.
+Since 1894, a new ice grotto has been carved into the Rhone Glacier every year, as the glacier is constantly moving.

 Diamond wedding anniversary

-Rosmarie & Adrian celebrated their diamond wedding anniversary on 19.08.2023 with family and their favorite wine, the Cuvée Mme.
+On 19.08.2023 Rosmarie & Adrian celebrated their diamond wedding anniversary with family and the wine Cuvée Mme.
 Rosmarie Mathier.

 Awards 2022